AgonPlatform/agon-docs/docs/mos/Keyboard.md

 ### sysvar_keyascii

-The byte at offset $05 after IXU provides an ascii code of the current key being pressed (or most recent if several are pressed), or 0 if no key is pressed.
+The byte at offset 05h after `IXU` provides an ascii code of the current key being pressed (or most recent if several are pressed), or 0 if no key is pressed.

 This is useful to check for a single key press.
 E.g., in a game menu where there may be multiple options, but only a single decision is needed to move on.